Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-THE INTEGRATED CORE CURRICULUM SETS
+THE INTEGRATED CORE EXPERIENCE

 “The entire first semester at McIntire consisted of a consulting project in a case group for a major hospitality brand working on a real-world business issue, which culminated in us presenting our findings and recommendations to a board of executives at the company.
 We were able to leverage all of the classroom learning we’d absorbed in the courses of the semester (finance, marketing, management, communications, analytics) and really pin down which aspects we enjoyed the most, which was informative for the impending career search.”